-Responsibilities around contacting the setting/school
+Responsibilities around contacting the prior-to school and school setting

-The TES is responsible for contacting the setting or school; however, we encourage the TS to contact before their first visit.
+The TES has the primary responsibility for contacting the centre or school; however, we encourage TS to make contact prior to their first visit.
 Initial contact provides an opportunity to thank the teacher, answer questions, confirm they have received information about the Professional Experience requirements, and provide your contact details.
-It is also recommended that you introduce yourself to the Director, Principal, or Professional Experience coordinator and provide them with your contact details.
-This provides an opportunity to discuss any questions about Professional Experience.
+It is recommended that you introduce yourself to the Director, Principal or Professional Experience coordinator and provide them with your contact details.
+This provides an opportunity to discuss any questions about the Professional Experience.

-Arranging a visit to the placement site
+Arranging a visit to the setting

 Contact your TES to arrange an appropriate time for your visit/s.
 This will involve liaising with the ST and/or school to confirm.
-This is a chance to answer any questions the teacher may have before your visit.
+This is an opportunity to answer any questions the teacher may have prior to your visit.